 Dragon Masters: Rise of the Earth Dragons is totally a selfish pick on my part since my first grader LOVES dragons.
 He’s going to be thrilled to read this, just like his big brother!
 Here are some comprehension questions and also a dragon coloring page.

-How to use this reading list
+How to use this first grade reading list

 This list can be used throughout the entire school year.
 If you have an eager reader, they can read the same book every day of the week to work on their reading speed.